Arshiya28/Arshiya/AI Project.md

 Agglomerative Clustering with Average Linkage, and Birch Clustering to cluster our job postings dataset.After

-evaluating the results of each algorithm, we found that K-means clustering with 15 clusters provided the best performance,
+evaluating the results of each algorithm, we found that K-means clustering with 15 clusters provided the best

-with a Silhouette score of 0.039.
-Therefore, we used K-means clustering to assign labels to all of the job postings
+performance,with a Silhouette score of 0.039.
+Therefore, we used K-means clustering to assign labels to all of

-in our dataset.
+the job postings in our dataset.

 Below is the table which shows the number of optimal clusters and Silhouette score of the five clustering algorithms: